FIWARE/tutorials.NGSI-v2/docs/linked-data.md

 difficult, and require a well-defined protocol to be able to traverse from one data element to another held in a separate location.

-Creating a system of readable links for computers requires the use of a well-defined data format ([JSON-LD](http://json-ld.org/)) and assignation of unique IDs ([URLs or URNs](https://stackoverflow.com/questions/4913343/what-is-the-difference-between-uri-url-and-urn)) for both data entities and the relationships between entities so that semantic meaning can be programmatically retrieved from the
+Creating a system of readable links for computers requires the use of a well defined data format ([JSON-LD](http://json-ld.org/)) and assignation of unique IDs ([URLs or URNs](https://stackoverflow.com/questions/4913343/what-is-the-difference-between-uri-url-and-urn)) for both data entities and the relationships between entities so that semantic meaning can be programmatically retrieved from the